topfreegames/khan/docs/API.md

       **minLevelOffsetToDemoteMember**: A member cannot demote another member unless their level is at least `minLevelOffsetToDemoteMember` levels greater than the level of the member they wish to demote.

       **maxMembers**: Maximum number of members a clan of this game can have.

+      **maxClansPerPlayer**: Maximum number of clans a player can be member of.

   * Success Response
     * Code: `200`